 The almond flour base makes these muffins super light and tender.
 Seriously, you need to start baking with almond flour (aka almond meal) pronto.
 So moist.
 So tender.
 So light and fluffy.
 So delicious.

-Because all muffins, gluten free included, need to be tender and delicious.
+Because all muffins, gluten-free included, need to be tender and delicious.

-SIDE NOTE/GLUTEN FREE BAKING TIP:
+GLUTEN-FREE BAKING TIP:

-The oat flour and tapioca starch here kind of replaces an all-purpose gluten free flour blend.
-I don’t like a lot of the gluten free flour blends out there.
+The oat flour and tapioca starch here kind of replaces an all-purpose gluten-free flour blend.
+I don’t like a lot of the gluten-free flour blends out there.
 Most of them contain rice flour, which I find to be too gritty and almost pasty.
-I’ve never really liked the texture it gives my baked goods so instead I do my own thing with a combination of a GF whole grain flour (like oats!) and a GF starchy flour (like tapicoa!).
+I’ve never really liked the texture it gives my baked goods so instead, I do my own thing with a combination of a GF whole grain flour (like oats!) and a GF starchy flour (like tapioca!).
 More often than not, you need the combination of both a sturdy, protein-rich flour, like the oat, and a soft, starchy flour, like the tapioca, in order to mimic the protein-starch ratio (and therefore get that same consistency) of what is the standard in baking, wheat.
 The result is a soft and tender muffin that rises well, doesn’t sink in the middle and holds together while you are eating it.
 I have tried these muffins with just oat flour and the result was very much less than delicious.

 But the best part of these muffins is all those mix-ins!
 The sweet coconut.
 The crunchy walnuts.
 The chewy cranberries.
 (Or raisins, if you do raisins.
 I do not do raisins.)
 The grated apples and carrots.
 There’s seriously so much texture and flavour and delicious things in these Morning Glory muffins!

 And fear not about only getting eating these muffins for breakfast.
-The make a great afternoon snack too.
+They make a great afternoon snack too.
 And dessert?
 You betcha!
 Stick a batch in the freezer so you always have a morning glory ready to go?
 Absolutely!

 Because it doesn’t really matter what time of day it is, I’m going to enjoy one of these muffins!Print